Financial Inclusion: Access to Bank Accounts

 Depository institutions, such as banks and credit unions, incur expenses to provide accounts to consumers, which include the costs of providing monthly statements, protecting against settlement and fraud risks, hiring staff, and maintaining retail locations.
 To recoup these costs and make profits, depository institutions make money from interest on loans and noninterest fees such as minimum balance or overdraft fees, discussed later.
 Historically, some banks have been willing to lose money on bank accounts to begin a relationship with a client and later get more profitable business, such as a credit card or mortgage loan.
 Checking and savings account data might allow a bank to better underwrite and price loans to a consumer than without this relationship.

-Lower balance or less creditworthy consumers are generally not as profitable for banks to serve.
+Lower-balance or less-creditworthy consumers are generally not as profitable for banks to serve.
 Consumers with low checking or savings account balances provide banks minimal funds to lend out and make a profit with.
-Less creditworthy consumers may be less likely to develop into profitable relationships for banks if such consumers are not in a position to obtain loans from the banks in the near future.
+Less-creditworthy consumers may be less likely to develop into profitable relationships for banks if such consumers are not in a position to obtain loans from the banks in the near future.
 Therefore, bank fees may be seen as the best way for banks to recoup their account costs for these consumers.

-account balances to avoid certain maintenance or service fees.
+Because of the way bank fees are structured, consumers with lower balances tend to incur more fees than higher-balance consumers.
+Some bank accounts require minimum account balances to avoid certain maintenance or service fees.
 Two common fees that checking account consumers incur are overdraft and insufficient fund fees.
 Overdraft services, where financial institutions temporarily cover insufficient funds in a checking account for a nominal fee, can help consumers pay bills on time.
 Overdraft fees can be costly, particularly if used repeatedly.
 For consumers living paycheck to paycheck or with less financial literacy, maintaining bank account minimums and avoiding overdrafts can be difficult.
-Since 2019, some major banks have drastically reduced or entirely eliminated overdraft fees.
+Since 2019, some major banks have drastically reduced or entirely eliminated overdraft fees, although overdraft income is on the rise at certain banks.

 Unbanked and Underbanked Consumers